Skip to main content

 How this guide was checked

 TreatCompare uses published provider fees, official regulator registers, NHS/PBS/Medicare references where relevant, and the methodology described on our methodology page.
+If a clinic, provider or reader spots information that is out of date, they can use our corrections page.
 Prices are point-in-time and can change before booking.

-Weight Loss Injection Prices
+Weight Loss Injection Cost UK

 Compare